 Description.
 This course studies the internals of a database management system, with emphasis on query execution.
 The final goal of the course is to build a fully-functional database execution engine consisting of all the standard components: storage manager, buffer manager, query execution engine, query optimizer, and query compiler.

 Prerequisites.

-- CSE 031 Introduction to Computer Science and Engineering 2 - CSE 111 Database Systems
+- CSE 100 Algorithm Design and Analysis - CSE 111 Database Systems

 Textbook.